freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-040.md

 # --description--

 Well that did not work.
-Styling the `p` elements as `inline-block` and placing them on a separate lines in the code, creates an extra space to the right of the first `p` element, causing the second one to shift to the next line.
-One way to fix this is to make each `p`'s width a little less than `50%`.
+Styling the `p` elements as `inline-block` and placing them on separate lines in the code creates an extra space to the right of the first `p` element, causing the second one to shift to the next line.
+One way to fix this is to make each `p` element's width a little less than `50%`.

 Change the `width` value to `49%` for each class to see what happens.